 I know most us are helpful to newbies and that makes me happy, but there is a handful of older elitist clowns who enjoy bashing newbies on online forums or social platforms.

-I’m totally against these kind of people and will call them out on the spot, be it online or face to face.
+I’m totally against this kind of people and will call them out on the spot, be it online or face to face.

 So every time I see newbies being stepped upon I cringe, why the fuck won’t these really nice enthusiasts step forward and put these bullies in their place?
 Is it fear or plain indifference?